Quick Guide to Visiting the Grotto in Portland, OR

 Our Lady of Lavang Vietnamese Shrine

 The Upper Level includes the gardens and buildings on top of the Grotto’s cliff.
 There is an admission fee to visit this area.
-See below for details.
 Here is what you can see and do there:

 • Visit the Meditation Chapel.
-After leaving the elevator, take a left past the restrooms building and you’ll see the Meditation Chapel.
-This contemporary building has a wall of glass that overlooks parts of Portland, the Columbia River, and Washington state.
+After leaving the elevator, take a left past the restroom building, and you’ll see the Meditation Chapel.
+This contemporary building has a wall of glass that overlooks parts of Portland, the Columbia River, and Washington State.
 You can see Mt.
 Saint Helens on a clear day.
 Take a moment to enjoy the view in one of the comfy armchairs.

 • Stroll around the Peace Gardens.
 Paths lined with trees and flowers meander around a couple of small ponds.
 According to an informational recording I heard in the elevator, the grounds of the Grotto contain over 2,300 plant species.